The Christian’s Guide to the Bible

 “Celebrate the Festival of Weeks [Shavuot/Pentecost] with the first fruits of the wheat harvest, and the Festival of Ingathering [Tabernacles] at the turn of the year.”

 Although God had set the religious year to start from the month of Aviv, the civil new year continued to begin from the month of Tishri (as it always had done), which now became month seven.
-Originally God simply numbered each month but some were eventually given a Hebrew name and later all the months adopted Babylonian names from when the Jews were in exile there.
-Here are the names:
+In fact Tishri means ‘beginning’.

 As lunar months are on average 29.53059 days long and in order for the Jews to determine when the new month began, the Sanhedrin (the highest Jewish court judges) would need two witnesses to testify they had sighted the first sliver of the new moon within a days walk from Jerusalem, which would either fall on the day after day 29 or the day after day 30 and as said months therefore alternated between 29 and 30 days long.
-It’s not clear from scripture what the Israelites did when there was an extra thirtieth day but some ancient Jewish sources suggest that the thirtieth day was automatically new moon day but if the new moon was not seen that day then the next day would then become new moon day.
-Although it was not a Sabbath it was seen as a feast day so while work could take place on these days in the evening there would be a celebratory feast.
+It’s not clear from scripture what the Israelites did when there was an extra thirtieth day but some ancient Jewish sources suggest that the thirtieth day was automatically new moon day but if the new moon was not seen that day then the next day would then become new moon day and this makes logical sense as it would ensure they did not miss new moon day.
+Although it was not a Sabbath (except on month 7) it was seen as a feast day so while work could take place on these days in the evening there would be a celebratory feast.
 There was also a reward for the first two witnesses who could correctly report the sighting of the new moon to the Sanhedrin in the form of a grand meal.
 The first two witnesses who reached the temple gates with the news would be called up by the High Priest who would shout, “Come up here.”
 This was a prophetic foreshadowing of what will happen with the Two Witnesses in chapter 11 of Revelation:

 Then they heard a loud voice from Heaven saying to them, “Come up here.”
 And they went up to Heaven in a cloud, while their enemies looked on.